Category:

 Duration

-4 Months From Jan'25 to Apr'25
+2 Months From Sept'25 to Oct'25

 Methods

-Design: Rapid Prototyping, High-Fidelity Prototyping, Usability Testing
+Rapid Prototyping, High-Fidelity Prototyping, Usability Testing, User Interviews

 About Haven